- Elevation: 705 m (2,313 ft)

 Gunung Maras is the name given to the largest mountain range on the island of Bangka.
-Whilst not especially high by Indonesian standards, it consists of two fairly separate peaks with a not inconsiderable drop between them.
+Whilst not especially high by Indonesian standards, it consists of two fairly separate peaks with a not inconsiderable drop between them known as Tambun Tulang.
 The range is one of the best places on the island to spot wildlife and the higher slopes offer some decent panoramas of the land below and coastline in the distance.

 The northwestern of the two peaks is the most commonly-hiked, and there is even a sign for Gunung Maras at the village of Berbura which lies to the north of the range (about 1hr 30min from the main town of Pangkal Pinang by car or motorbike).
-This peak is generally known as Gunung Maras, although at 699m – or possibly less – it is actually the second-highest.
-The true summit is the southeastern one, which is rarely climbed and probably known as Bui (also spelt Buih and Buik).
+This peak is generally known as Gunung Maras, although at 695m – or possibly less – it is actually the second-highest.
+The true summit is the southeastern one, which is rarely climbed and known as Bui (also spelt Buih and Buik).